The Vision of Constantine (Moskos)

 The Vision of Constantine was an egg tempera painting created by Elias Moskos.
 Moskos was active during the 17th century.
 Fifty-two paintings are attributed to the artist.
 He was active on the Greek islands of Crete and Zakynthos.
-He is one of the few artists that belongs to the Cretan school and the Heptanese School.
+He is one of the few artists that belongs to the Cretan school and the Heptanese (Ionian) school.
 Constantine is one of the most important figures in the Christian religion.
 He was the first Roman emperor to accept the new faith.
 He has been depicted in art since the inception of the new religion.
 He is often depicted with his mother Helen.
 The Vision of Constantine was very popular in Greek and Italian art.

 Constantine and his army were at war with Roman Emperor Maxentius.
 Constantine was praying with his army.
-According to legend, a cross appeared in the sky, above the sun.
+According to legend, a cross appeared in the sky, above the Sun.
 There was also an inscription: Ἐν τούτῳ νίκα (En to tow nika) the translation was by this sign, you will conquer.
 In Mosko's rendition, an angel appears relaying the message of the cross to Emperor Constantine.
 Constantine and his troops were astonished by the miracle.
 Constantine won the Battle of Milvian Bridge.
 After his victory, the new emperor entered Rome and stopped persecuting Christians.